A comparative study of two X2.2 and X9.3 solar flares observed with HARPS-N: Reconciling Sun-as-a-star spectroscopy and high-spatial resolution solar observations in the context of the solar-stellar connection: Introduction

-In the stellar regime, survey missions such as the Kepler space telescope \citep{2010Sci...327..977B} and the Transiting Exoplanet Survey Satellite \citep[TESS,][]{2015JATIS...1a4003R}, as well as dedicated observations from the Hubble Space Telescope \citep[HST,][]{1986SPIE..627..350W}, the XMM-Newton mission \citep{1985ntvh.book..291K}, and the Chandra X-ray telescope \citep{2000ChNew...7...11W}, have enabled a relatively robust multi-wavelength characterization of the flaring behaviour of stars across spectral types and ages \citep[e.g.,][]{Guarcello2019, Davenport2019, MacGregor2021}.
-Particularly at early stages of stellar evolution and later spectral types, flare rates and energies have been observed, exceeding the solar levels by several orders of magnitude \citep[e.g.,][]{Loyd2018a, Loyd2018b, Ilin2019, Ilin2021}.
-On the other hand, knowledge of the eruptive behaviour of stars (for example, CMEs) and their high-energy particle environment is nowadays extremely limited \citep[e.g.,][]{Leitzinger2022}.
+In the stellar regime, survey missions such as the Kepler space telescope \citep{2010Sci...327..977B} and the Transiting Exoplanet Survey Satellite \citep[TESS,][]{2015JATIS...1a4003R}, as well as dedicated observations from the Hubble Space Telescope \citep[HST,][]{1986SPIE..627..350W}, the XMM-Newton mission \citep{1985ntvh.book..291K}, and the Chandra X-ray telescope \citep{2000ChNew...7...11W}, have enabled a relatively robust multi wavelength characterization of the flaring behavior of stars across spectral types and ages \citep[e.g.,][]{Guarcello2019, Davenport2019, MacGregor2021}.
+Particularly at early stages of stellar evolution and in later spectral types, flare rates, and energies have been observed, exceeding the solar levels by several orders of magnitude \citep[e.g.,][]{Loyd2018a, Loyd2018b, Ilin2019, Ilin2021, Pietras2022}.
+On the other hand, knowledge of the eruptive behavior of stars (for example, CMEs) and their high-energy particle environment is nowadays extremely limited \citep[e.g.,][]{Leitzinger2022}.
 The large majority of studies are currently based on direct extrapolations from solar data \citep[e.g.,][]{Kay2016, Kay2019, Patsourakos2017, Hazra2022}, whose validity is not well established in the stellar regime.
-One of the reasons is that the expected elevated CME activity on active flare stars is not only at odds with multiple reports of non-detections by dedicated multi-wavelength observing programs \citep[e.g.,][]{Crosley2016, Villadsen2017, Crosley2018, Vida2019, Muheki2020a, Muheki2020b, Koller2021} but also with the current knowledge on the mass loss budget of cool stars \citep{Drake2013, Odert2017, Wood2021}.
-In addition, the scarce set of currently known stellar CME-candidate events displays a large deficit of kinetic energy, deviating significantly from the behaviour observed in solar flare--CME events \citep[e.g.,][]{Moschou2017, Moschou2019, Vida2019, Leitzinger2022}.
-The same behaviour is observed in the three sole stellar CME events detected so far \citep{Argiroffi2019, Namekata2021, Veronig2021}.
+One of the reasons is that the expected elevated CME activity on active flare stars is not only at odds with multiple reports of non-detections by dedicated multi wavelength observing programs \citep[e.g.,][]{Crosley2016, Villadsen2017, Crosley2018, Vida2019, Muheki2020a, Muheki2020b, Koller2021} but also with the current knowledge on the mass loss budget of cool stars \citep{Drake2013, Odert2017, Wood2021}.
+In addition, the scarce set of currently known stellar CME-candidate events displays a large deficit of kinetic energy, deviating significantly from the behavior observed in solar flare--CME events \citep[e.g.,][]{Moschou2017, Moschou2019, Vida2019, Leitzinger2022}.
+The same behavior is observed in the handful of stellar CME events detected so far \citep{Houdebine1990,Gunn1994,Houdebine1993,Guenther1997,Fuhrmeister2004,Vida2016,Argiroffi2019, Namekata2021, Veronig2021}.